 An exposition showcasing the world's most popular soft drink, World of Coca-Cola sounds like a huge Coke commercial—and it is.
-But it's also one of the biggest attractions in the city and a must-see for anybody who's ever had a taste of the Real Thing (and who hasn't?).
-The museum, in a 75,000-square-foot facility downtown near Centennial Park, the CNN Center, and the Georgia Aquarium, houses a massive collection of Coca-Cola memorabilia, along with numerous interactive displays, high-tech exhibits, an art gallery, and video presentations.
+But it's also one of the biggest attractions in the city.
+Should it be?
+That all depends on how strong a stomach you have for baldly corporate marketing.
+The museum, in a 75,000-square-foot facility downtown near Centennial Park, the CNN Center, and the Georgia Aquarium, houses a massive collection of Coca-Cola memorabilia, along with numerous and often silly interactive displays, an art gallery, and video presentations.

 The self-guided tour begins with a preshow in the memorabilia-laden Coca-Cola Loft, which includes the oldest artifact, a 1905 "Drink Coca-Cola" Christmas bell decoration, advertising the fizzy beverage for 5¢.
-From here, visitors gain entrance to the Happiness Factory Theater, where a short film gives them a glimpse into the magic behind every bottle of Coke.
+From here, visitors gain entrance to the Happiness Factory Theater, where a short film shows people from around the world celebrating major life events—engagements, milestone birthdays, football wins—by slurping down Coke.
 Milestones of Refreshment, a series of 10 galleries, traces the history of Coca-Cola from its 1886 debut at Jacob's Pharmacy in downtown Atlanta to its current worldwide fame.
 Gathering in the Hub, visitors have an opportunity to meet the Coca-Cola polar bear and have their photo taken with him.
-Adults and kids alike are mesmerized by the Bottle Works exhibit, a working bottling line that allows visitors to stand in the midst of the process.
-Watch for the small glass bottles to be filled and then be sure to pick up one as your free souvenir before leaving.
+Alas, the Bottle Works exhibit, a simalcrum bottling line no longer shows the process (the machines are there, but they no longer seem to be turned on).